 This Publication (S-44) defines the standard applicable to hydrographic surveys and takes its place amongst the other International Hydrographic Organization (IHO) publications, designed to improve the safety of navigation, knowledge and protection of the marine environment.

 Formal discussions on establishing standards for hydrographic surveys began at the 7th International Hydrographic Conference (IHC) in 1957.
 The 1st edition of S-44 entitled “Accuracy Standards Recommended for Hydrographic Surveys” was published in January 1968.
 Since then, the IHO has endeavoured to update this standard regularly to keep pace with the existing technologies and methods.
-Four successive editions have thus been released since the 1968 original issue: the 2nd edition was published in 1982, the 3rd in 1987, the 4th in 1998, and finally, the 5th edition in 2008.
+Five successive editions have thus been released since the 1968 original issue: the 2nd edition was published in 1982, the 3rd in 1987, the 4th in 1998, the 5th edition in 2008, and finally the 6th edition in 2020.
 The point of these being to maintain continuity of the original idea throughout successive changes.

 By Circular Letter (CL) 68/2016 of 20 December 2016, the IHO established a Hydrographic Surveys Project Team (HSPT) tasked with updating the standard and in its CL 26/2017 further defined the composition of the team.
 The HSPT tasks consist of three goals: firstly, evaluate the 5th edition of the standard; secondly, prepare an S-44 6th edition; and finally, if necessary, set up a permanent Working Group tasked with addressing all hydrographic surveys concerns.
 The HSPT team was comprised of representatives from the IHO Member States, observers from international organisations (IFHS and FIG), other expert contributors, and the Secretariat of the IHO.